jpotts/share-site-creators/readme.md

 ------------
 There are two AMPs associated with this add-on.
 One is a "repo tier" AMP and the other is a "Share tier" AMP.

 For each of the two projects, use `mvn install` to create the AMP.
 By default the POM is set to depend on the latest stable Alfresco Community Edition version which is 4.2.f.
-This has not been tested with Alfresco 5.0.c and it has not been tested with Enterprise Edition.
+This will not work with 5.0.x.
+If you want to use this with 5.0.d use the code in the 5.0.d branch.
+This has not been tested with Enterprise Edition.

 ### Install the AMPs